Trump Touts Apprentice Ratings, Tells Prayer Breakfast: 'Pray For Arnold'

 The National Prayer Breakfast? pic.twitter.com/KYUqEZbJIE— Arnold (@Schwarzenegger) February 2, 2017

-The tone — given the usual sobriety and apolitical nature of the gathering of religious leaders, lawmakers and other dignitaries — was stunning, if not unsurprising given how Trump has long-ignored the usual rules.
+The tone — given the usual sobriety and apolitical nature of the gathering of religious leaders, lawmakers and other dignitaries — was stunning, if not unsurprising given how Trump has long ignored the usual rules.

-Trump did get to a serious point, pledging to "totally destroy" a law that bars political activity by churches.
+Trump did get to a serious point, pledging to "totally destroy" a law that bars political activity by churches and other religious institutions.

-Referring to the "Johnson amendment," an Internal Revenue Service rule that forbids pastors from preaching politics, Trump said he "will get rid of and totally destroy" the amendment and "allow our representatives of faith to speak freely and without fear of retribution."
+Referring to the "Johnson Amendment," an Internal Revenue Service rule that forbids clergy to preach politics, Trump said he "will get rid of and totally destroy" the amendment and "allow our representatives of faith to speak freely and without fear of retribution."

 Trump also made a reference to a report in the Washington Post that he had a contentious phone call with the prime minister of Australia, one of the nation's closest allies.